ponkrit/work-test/README.md

   - Create a branch and name it with your first name
   - Do the tasks below
   - When complete push back up to **your** branch
-  - Do a pull request asking for your code to be added to this rfepo
+  - Do a pull request asking for your code to be added to this repo
   - If you have any questions please us the git **issue** system